-India is a huge country with people from varying cultures, languages, religion or community.
+Indian Movies That Remade in Two or More Languages: India is a huge country with people from varying cultures, languages, religions, or communities.
 In spite of such barriers or boundaries set all across this largest democracy of the world, there is one media or platform that connects us all.
 This media is Cinema.

-So, here is a list of such special movie remakes which are remade into more than one different language:
+So, here is a list of such special movie remakes which are Indian Movies That Remade in Two or More Languages.

 Don (Hindi) Starring Shahrukh Khan

-Don was a blockbuster Bollywood film of 70s, it was remade in Tamil as Billa starring Rajnikanth after so many years, Don was remade in Hindi, Tamil and Telugu, Starring Shahrukh Khan, Ajith Kumar and Prabhas in lead roles.
-Other than the main story of the film Ajith Kumar’s Billa has a prequel movie which shows the making of Billa from a Common man.
-SRK’s Don has a sequel which shows the different story of the film.
-Don 3 is announced Starring Shahrukh Khan in Lead role.
+Don was a blockbuster Bollywood film of the 70s, it was remade in Tamil as Billa starring Rajnikanth after so many years, Don was remade in Hindi, Tamil, and Telugu, Starring Shahrukh Khan, Ajith Kumar, and Prabhas in lead roles.
+Other than the main story of the film Ajith Kumar’s Billa is a prequel movie that shows the making of Billa by a Common man.
+SRK’s Don has a sequel that shows the different story of the film.
+Don 3 is announced Starring Shahrukh Khan in the Lead role.

 Ulta Palta 69 (Bengali)